clementfarabet/nnop/README.md

 Parameter-free / operation-only Neural Network primitives for torch/nn.

+## Motivation, Goals

-Motivation: it's useful to treat parameters as regular states, to either impose certain constraints on them, or simply make weight sharing visible / straight-forward.
+Sometimes, it's useful to treat parameters as regular states, to either impose certain constraints on them, or simply make weight sharing visible / straight-forward.

+The original design of [nn](https://github.com/torch/nn) treats trainable parameters as special variables.
+This package, `nnop`, builds on `nn` and `nngraph`, but separates parameters from operations.

+It introduces a new module, `nn.Parameters`, which provides trainable parameters, but does not do any computation.
+Every other parameterized node (`nn.Linear`, `nn.SpatialConvolution`, ...) needs to be wrapped in `nnop` to decouple trainable parameters, and become pure operation nodes.

+## TODO

+* wrap remaining parametrized nodes (`nn.SpatialConvolution`, ...)
+* simplify/unify auto-generated parameterNodes?

 ## Examples